View Rose Bodner's Obituary on standardspeaker.com and share memories

 Rose had a passion for helping others, teaching for 36 years at the former St. John Baptist de La Salle School, which later became La Salle Academy.
 She was known for her infectious smile, selfless nature, generosity and warm, compassionate spirit.

-Rose is survived by her husband, daughters, son-in-laws and nine grandchildren, Michael; Kaitlyn, wife of Michael Garnto; Alexander; Nicholas; Alaina, wife of Spencer Henry; Samuel; Ryan; Liam; and Maddigan.
+Rose is survived by her husband, daughters, sons-in-law and nine grandchildren, Michael; Kaitlyn, wife of Michael Garnto; Alexander; Nicholas; Alaina, wife of Spencer Henry; Samuel; Ryan; Liam; and Maddigan.

 A graveside service and interment will follow at 1 p.m. in St. Stephen's Roman Cathlolic Cemetery, McAdoo.